What acts constitute infringement of a registered trademark?

 Identical or similar marks for identical or similar goods and services

-In order to establish the above criteria the following factors will be taken into account by a court:
+To establish the above criteria the following factors will be taken into account by a court:

-- How widely the trademark is recognised on the market for the goods or services it represents
+- how widely the trademark is recognised on the market for the goods or services it represents;

-- The association between the two marks
+- the association between the two marks;

-- The similarity between the two marks and the goods or services
+- the similarity between the two marks and the goods or services.

 Conflict with a mark of repute

-In order to establish infringement in that case the owner of the registered trademark will have to establish that the registered trademark has a reputation within the UK and either one of the following:
+To establish infringement, the trademark owner will have to show that the mark has a reputation within the UK and either one of the following:

-- As a result of the similar or identical mark unfair advantage is taken of the registered mark
+- as a result of the similar or identical mark unfair advantage is taken of the registered mark;

-- As a result of the similar or identical mark there has been a detrimental effect to the distinctive character and reputation of the registered trademark
+- as a result of the similar or identical mark there has been a detrimental effect to the distinctive character and reputation of the registered trademark.

 An unfair advantage means that the use of the similar or identical mark is an attempt to associate itself with the registered mark and exploit the goodwill associated with that mark.

-Where the use of another mark is said to be detrimental to the distinctive character of the registered mark it means that the registered mark’s association with certain goods or services is no longer immediately recognised.
+Where the use of another mark is said to be detrimental to the distinctive character of the registered mark it means the mark’s association with certain goods or services is no longer immediately recognised.